How Can I Get My Relieving Letter After Being Terminated for Absconding?

 Tanmoy banerjee

-1. There was so much non-justifiable pressure.
+1. There was so much unjustifiable pressure.
 I want to resign from this job.
 In the meantime, my mother's health issue came up, and I took 4 days of leave.
 After that, I sent an email stating that I am unable to continue the job to HR, the branch manager, and my senior head.

 3. I have only been with the company for 2 months.
-Is it the right way to communicate with an employee that you are not permanent and could be let go at any time?
+Is it the right way to communicate with an employee that they are not permanent and could be let go at any time?
 Is that the appropriate way to speak to an employee who has been here for just 2 months?

 I have a valid reason and have provided proper documentation.